 Then we went are separate ways.
 Zenon and myself went via Bourton on the water, for Ice cream time (He informed me the fish and chips are great at this location ..so we may have another early evening ride out soon .)
 Watch this forum.

 Oxford Section Sat Nav Project and Survey

-We have produced an electronic newsletter and have completed a booklet supported by a local dealer of top 100 tips.
-The first of a number of workshops has been undertaken in July with Barnstormers in Maidenhead and a further one is planned in September at North Oxford Garage addressing some of the issues identified by our members.
+We have produced an electronic newsletter, and now we are working on a booklet supported by a local dealer of top 100 tips.
+The first of a number of workshops is organised for January addressing some of the issues identified by our members.

 Drop me a line if you would like an insight into the results

 July 2 Ludgershall Bike Night: Section stand.
 Dave & Rosemary Hicks firstname.lastname@example.org